Generation 6 (NASCAR): Design

 For the 2015 season, Toyota updated its body to match the 2015 Camry, marking the first vehicle design change since the adoption of the Generation 6 body.
 Two seasons later, Toyota updated its body to match the new 2018 Camry.

-Following the closure of General Motors' Elizabeth, South Australia plant and the discontinuation of the Holden VF Commodore (effectively ending production of the Chevrolet SS), Chevrolet announced on August 10, 2017 that it would be using the 2018 Camaro ZL1 starting with the 2018 season.
-The Camaro will be the brand's first coupe-based entry since the Monte Carlo was retired in 2007.
+Following the closure of General Motors' Elizabeth, South Australia plant and the discontinuation of the Holden VF Commodore (effectively ending production of the Chevrolet SS), Chevrolet announced on August 10, 2017, that it would be using the 2018 Camaro ZL1 starting with the 2018 season.
+The Camaro was the brand's first coupe-based entry since the Monte Carlo was retired in 2007.

-On April 17, 2018, Ford announced that the Mustang GT will replace the Fusion in the 2019 season.
+On April 17, 2018, Ford announced that the Mustang GT would replace the Fusion in the 2019 season.
 This was the manufacturer's first coupe-based entry since the Ford Thunderbird was retired from NASCAR in 1998.

 Aero and downforce packages

 Throughout the 2014, 2015, and 2016 seasons, NASCAR implemented different downforce and aero packages to promote passing and give their fans more interesting racing.

 The car had a low downforce package at the 2015 Quaker State 400 at Kentucky Speedway and another at the 2015 Bojangles' Southern 500 at Darlington Raceway.
 This package took 1,000 pounds of downforce away from the car.
 The cars had a high downforce package in July for the 2015 Brickyard 400 and in Michigan.
 These races saw almost no action and the down force package was criticized by the many fans.
 Martin Truex Jr. told USA Today: "We could run anybody down and get to them, but it took a long time to pass cars.
 It was just so damn hard to pass.
 I could run a guy down from way back and get to him and about spin out.
 It’s no fun to race like that.
 We had a car that could have contended with the 20 (Kenseth) today and just couldn’t ever get there."

 The major differences between the 2015 and 2016 cars are the shortened spoiler and splitter to give the car less downforce and therefore grip in the turns.
 Following year's base package includes a 3.5-inch spoiler (currently six inches), a 0.25-inch front leading splitter edge (currently two inches) and a 33-inch wide radiator pan (currently 38 inches; it was 28 inches at the Darlington and Kentucky races).

 To improve passing on high-speed tracks, aero ducts were implemented for the 2017 Indiana 250 to alleviate the drag rise on a close trailing car.